-The primary Replication Server inbound queue can receive data, but not apply that data to any replication definition.
-This error typically occurs when the name of the replication definition does not match the name presented in the Log Transfer Language (LTL) that was created by the Replication Agent.
+The primary Replication Server inbound queue can receive data, but when it cannot apply that data to any replication definition, the reason is that the name of the replication definition does not match the name presented in the Log Transfer Language (LTL) that was created by the Replication Agent.
 This becomes more likely when you are using different non-Sybase database types with different default character cases.

-Replication Server processing of replication commands is case-sensitive.
+Replication Server processing of replication commands is case sensitive.
 In a replication system with non-Sybase data servers, you must ensure that the LTL generated by Replication Agents matches the Replication Server connection names and replication definition object names.

 Some Replication Agents always use lowercase names when they communicate with Replication Server (for example, Adaptive Server and DB2 Universal Database).

-Sybase Replication Agent provides a configurable option to specify the character case.
-The best option is to pick one character case (uppercase or lowercase) and use it consistently with all Replication Server connections, replication definitions, and subscription names.
+However, the best option is to pick one character case (uppercase or lowercase) and use it consistently with all Replication Server connections, replication definitions, and subscription names.

 The character case validation process is manual.
 You can use the rs\helprep command to verify the name of a replication definition.
-You can then turn on LTL tracing in the Replication Agent and verify that the name provided in the LTL trace matches the spelling and character case of the name specified in the replication definition.
+Then, you can then turn on LTL tracing in the Replication Agent and verify that the name provided in the LTL trace matches the spelling and character case of the name specified in the replication definition.